shoebox07/premierleagueanalysis/README.md

 This project has inspired me to use other types of data to explore other sports and leagues to build a sports betting algorithm.

 This analysis and code can definitely be improved.
 Please feel free to look through the analysis or the code.

+The data is not mine.
+The dataset is from Kaggle.
+"FIFA 20 complete player dataset"